strohs/visual-pathfinding-algorithms/README.md

-In addition to [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) and [Dijkstra's](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) algorithms, the application also implements a basic Breadth First and Depth First search so you can see how they compare to the previous two algorithms.
+In addition to [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) and [Dijkstra's](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) algorithms, the application also implements a basic Breadth First and a Depth First search so that you can see how they compare to the previous two algorithms.